LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.1/index.en.md

 ## Multi-ring buffer

-We can surely set different distances as radius to create buffers of concentric circles, with which we can group nearby stations according to different distances/classes, seeing if nearby stations share value trends that are more similar.
+We can create circles with different sizes around a central point, like targets with multiple rings.
+This helps us group stations that are close to each other based on how far away they are.
+We can then see if stations that are closer together have more similar readings or trends.

 ![圖2：多重緩衝區的概念圖](figures/5-1-3-1.png)